 Benefit Description You pay Orthopedic and prosthetic devices (cont.)
-High Option Standard Option Internal prosthetic devices, such as: • Artificial joints Nothing Nothing Pacemakers Cochlear implants Osseointegrated external hearing devices Surgically implanted breast implants following a mastectomy Monofocal intraocular lenses following cataract removal Repairs and replacements resulting from normal use Note: See Section 5(b), Surgery benefits , for coverage of the surgery to insert the device and Section 5(c), Hospital benefits , for inpatient hospital benefits.
+High Option Standard Option Podiatric devices (including footwear) to prevent or treat diabetes-related complications when prescribed by a Plan physician Nothing Nothing Special footwear for foot disfigurement due to disease, injury, or developmental disability • Enteral formula for members who require tube feeding per Medicare guidelines Tracheostomy tube and supplies • Enteral pump and supplies External devices used for the treatment of sexual dysfunction Internal prosthetic devices, such as: Nothing Nothing Artificial joints • Pacemakers Cochlear implants Osseointegrated external hearing devices Surgically implanted breast implants following a mastectomy Monofocal intraocular lenses following cataract removal Repairs and replacements resulting from normal use Note: See Section 5(b), Surgery benefits , for coverage of the surgery to insert the device and Section 5(c), Hospital benefits , for inpatient hospital benefits.
 Notes: Orthopedic and prosthetic equipment or services must be prescribed by a Plan physician; obtained through sources designated by the Plan; and primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury.
-We cover only those standard items that are adequate to meet the medical needs of the member. • For coverage of hearing aids, see Section 5(a), Hearing services . • See Section 3 How you get care for services that need prior Plan approval.
-Not covered: All charges All charges Orthopedic and prosthetic devices and corrective shoes, except as described above Foot orthotics and podiatric use devices, such as arch supports, heel pads and heel cups, except as described above Multifocal intraocular lenses and intraocular lenses to correct astigmatism Nonrigid supplies, such as elastic stockings and wigs Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices Comfort, convenience, or luxury equipment or features Repairs, adjustments, or replacements due to misuse or loss

-Benefit Description You pay Durable medical equipment (DME) High Option Standard Option We cover rental or purchase of durable medical equipment, at our option.
-Covered items include: 20% of our allowance 50% of our allowance Oxygen and oxygen dispensing equipment Hospital beds Wheelsheim including materized wheelsheim when Wheelchairs, including motorized wheelchairs when medically necessary • Crutches • Walkers Speech generating devices Blood glucose monitors and related supplies Insulin pumps Infant apnea monitors Breastfeeding pump, including any equipment that is required for pump functionality.
-Nothing Nothing During a covered stay in a Plan hospital or skilled nursing facility Nothing Nothing External devices used for the treatment of sexual dysfunction 50% of our allowance 50% of our allowance Notes: • Durable medical equipment (DME) is equipment that is prescribed by a Plan physician; obtained through sources designated by the Plan; consistent with our Plan DME formulary guidelines; intended for repeated use; primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury; designed for prolonged use; and appropriate for use in the home.
 We cover only those standard items that are adequate to meet the medical needs of the member.
+For coverage of hearing aids, see Section 5(a), Hearing services. • See Section 3 How you get care for services that need prior Plan approval.
+Not covered: All charges All charges Orthopedic and prosthetic devices and corrective shoes, except as described above Foot orthotics and podiatric use devices, such as arch supports, heel pads and heel cups, except as described above Multifocal intraocular lenses and intraocular lenses to correct astigmatism

-We may require you to return the equipment to us, or pay us the fair market price of the equipment, when it is no longer prescribed.
-We only provide DME in the Plan's service areas, except we cover the following DME items if you live outside our service area when the item is dispensed at a Plan facility: - Standard curved handle cane - Standard crutches For diabetes blood testing, blood glucose monitors and their supplies from a Plan Pharmacy Insulin pumps and supplies to operate the pump (but not including insulin or any other drugs), after completion of training and education on the use of the pump - Nebulizers and their supplies for the treatment of pediatric asthma
+Benefit Description You pay Orthopedic and prosthetic devices (cont.)
+High Option Standard Option Nonrigid supplies, such as elastic stockings and wigs All charges All charges Lumbosacral supports • Corsets, trusses, elastic stockings, support hose, and other supportive devices Comfort, convenience, or luxury equipment or features • Repairs, adjustments, or replacements due to misuse or loss Ourable medical equipment (DME) High Option Standard Option We cover rental or purchase of durable medical equipment, at our option.
+Covered items include: 20% of our allowance 50% of our allowance Oxygen and oxygen dispensing equipment Hospital beds Wheelchairs, including motorized wheelchairs when medically necessary • Crutches • Walkers Speech generating devices Blood glucose monitors and related supplies Insulin pumps Infant apnea monitors Breastfeeding pump, including any equipment that is required for pump functionality.
+Nothing Nothing During a covered stay in a Plan hospital or skilled nursing facility Nothing Nothing Notes: • Durable medical equipment (DME) is equipment that is prescribed by a Plan physician; obtained through sources designated by the Plan; consistent with our Plan DME formulary guidelines; intended for repeated use; primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury; designed for prolonged use; and appropriate for use in the home.
+We cover only those standard items that are adequate to meet the medical needs of the member. • We may require you to return the equipment to us, or pay us the fair market price of the equipment, when it is no longer prescribed. • We only provide DME in the Plan's service areas, except we cover the following DME items if you live outside our service area when the item is dispensed at a Plan facility: - Standard curved handle cane - Standard crutches